 Welcome to the MPI-CBG

-The Scientist voted the MPI-CBG the number one place in the world in academia and the number one place in the world to do a postdoc.
+In 2009, The Scientist voted the MPI-CBG the number one place in the world in academia, and also ranked it the number one place in the world to do a postdoc.
 The institute was named the "Most family-friendly company in Dresden" in 2012.
-The MPI-CBG is member of DRESDEN-concept, a research alliance of the Technische Universität Dresden together with the major non-university partners and culture institutions in Dresden.

 The MPI-CBG is part of DRESDEN-concept, a research alliance of Dresden University of Technology together with the four major German research institutions – Max Planck, Helmholtz, Fraunhofer, and Leibniz – aimed at the development and use of synergies in research, education, infrastructure, and administration.